KucharekSzymon/Forum/README.md

 # Simple Forum App

-Forumify is a web application developed using JEE (Java Enterprise Edition) with the use of JSP, filters, and servlets.
+Web application developed using JEE (Java Enterprise Edition) with the use of JSP, filters, and servlets.
 It provides a platform for users to engage in discussions, post topics, and interact with other forum members.
 This project was developed as part of my semester project to learn Java Servlets.

 ## Features